 The Complete Profile subfield is set to 1 when complete information is requested from the AP as defined in 35.3.4.2 (Use of ML probe request and response).
 Otherwise the subfield is set to 0.

+The Critical Update Requested subfield is set to 1 if a non-AP STA requests the updated BSS parameters which are classified as critical update event defined in 11.2.3.15 (TIM Broadcast) to the AP corresponding to the per-STA profile.
+Otherwise, the subfield is set to 0.

+The format of the Last Known BSS Parameters Change Count (BPCC) subfield is defined in Figure 9-1002x (the Last Known BPCC subfield in the STA Profile field of Probe Request Multi-Link element).